-How do we give order to society?
-How can material demands be satisfied?
-What does justice mean, and on what basis do we define our rights?
-Politics, philosophy and economics – and the ideas and values that inform them – are central to how modern societies are organised and governed.
-This degree in politics, philosophy and economics explores fundamental questions of power and ideology, beliefs and values, and how income and wealth are produced and distributed.
-As well as gaining insight and knowledge of the debates that dominate the daily news, you’ll learn a range of skills and techniques to help you analyse and contribute to the discussion.
-These analytical and critical skills are highly valued by employers in a broad range of occupations, in both the private and public sectors.
-You’ll have your own specialist, subject-based support in each subject as well as opportunities to join in online communities of other students on this degree course for teaching, learning and peer support.
+Where do social order (and disorder) come from?
+How can we make ourselves richer, and does society always gain?
+What does justice mean, how do we define our rights?
+Politics, philosophy and economics (PPE) – and the ideas and values that inform them – are central to how modern societies are organised and governed.
+This degree explores fundamental questions of power and ideology, beliefs and values, and how income and wealth are produced and distributed.
+As well as gaining insight into debates that dominate the daily news, you’ll learn a range of skills and techniques to help you analyse and contribute to the discussion.
+You’ll also gain a deeper understanding of the way arguments (and public policies) are constructed in theory and tested in practice.
+These analytical and critical skills are highly valued by employers in a broad range of occupations, across the private and public sectors.

 Fees and facts